-"You have not yet learned how to use My name in prayer."
-Our Lord had not yet taught them so to pray, but now we know what it is to ask in the name of Christ-it is to pray with the authority of the risen and glorified Son of God!
+"You have not yet learnt how to use My name in prayer."
+Our Lord had not yet taught them so to pray, but now we know what it is to ask in the name of Christ-it is to pray with the authority of the risen and glorified Son of God.

-24. Ask, and you shall receive, that your joy may be full.
+24. Ask, and ye shall receive, that your joy may be full.

 See how our Lord continues to drive at that point, for He would have His people happy.
-He wants you, beloved, to be joy-full-full of joy!
-Not merely to have a little joy hidden away in a corner somewhere, but, "that your joy may be full."
+He wants you, beloved, to be joy-full-full of joy.
+Not merely to have a little joy hidden away in a corner somewhere, but "that your joy may be full."

-25, 26.
-These things have I spoken unto you in proverbs: but the time comes when I shall no more speak unto you in proverbs, but I shall show you plainly of the Father.
-At that day you shall ask in My name: and I say not unto you, that I will pray the Father for you.
+25-26.
+These things have I spoken unto you in proverbs: but the time cometh, when I shall no more speak unto you in proverbs, but I shall shew you plainly of the Father.
+At that day ye shall ask in my name: and I say not unto you, that I will pray the Father for you:

-Though that is indeed what our Lord does!
+Though that is, indeed, what our Lord does.

-27. For the Father Himself loves you.
+27. For the Father himself loveth you,

-"The Father, whom you are so apt to think of as sterner than Myself, and further off than I, the Son of man am, 'the Father Himself loves you."
+"The Father, whom you are so apt to think of as sterner than Myself, and further off than I, the Son of man am, 'the Father himself loveth you,'"

-27. Because you have loved Me, and have believed that I came out from God.
+27. Because ye have loved me, and have believed that I came out from God.

 Have you, dear friends, love to Christ?
 Do you believe that Christ came forth from God?
-Then does the Father give His special love to you!
+Then does the Father give His special love to you.

-28. I came forth from the Father, and am come into the world.
-Again, I leave the world, and go to the Father.
+28. I came forth from the Father, and am come into the world: again, I leave the world, and go to the Father.